-Herschel observes previously unexplored wavelengths of light in the far infrared region of the electromagnetic spectrum to examine the formation of galaxies and stars.
+Herschel observed previously unexplored wavelengths of light in the far infrared region of the electromagnetic spectrum to examine the formation of galaxies and stars.

-Herschel's major objectives are discovering how the first galaxies formed and evolved to give rise to present day galaxies like our own.
+The major objective of the Herschel mission is to discover how the first galaxies formed and evolved to give rise to present day galaxies like our own.
 It is also to investigate the continuing formation of stars in our galaxy today.
-Herschel observes clouds of gas and dust where new stars are being born, disks out of which planets may form and cometary atmospheres packed with complex organic molecules.
+Herschel observed clouds of gas and dust where new stars are being born, disks out of which planets may form and cometary atmospheres packed with complex organic molecules.

-Herschel has a 3.5 m telescope, much bigger than on any previous far infrared satellite.
-It can therefore collect more light and produce better images.
+Herschel used a 3.5 m telescope, much bigger than on any previous far infrared satellite.
+It therefore collected more light and produced better images than its predecessors.

-For more information on Herschel, visit either of the following ESA pages: Launch Special: Herschel or Science & Technology: Herschel and the UK Herschel website.
+For more information on Herschel, visit either of the following ESA pages: Herschel or Science & Technology: Herschel and the UK Herschel website.

 The Herschel spacecraft is approximately 7.5 m high and 4 x 4 m in overall cross section.
 Its launch mass was a hefty 3.3 tonnes.